evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 ## Metadata summary

-Our dataset includes user upvotes and downvotes in a categorical `feedback` column.
+Our dataset also includes user upvotes and downvotes in a categorical `feedback` column.
 You can easily add summaries for any numerical or categorical column to the Report.

 To add a summary on the “feedback” column, use `ColumnSummaryMetric()`: